 • Brush your teeth three times a day, after meals, especially before bedtime, the proper technique should last about two minutes and should be a smooth and elliptical motion, brushing all tooth surfaces, including language.

-• Use a fluoride toothpaste to prevent dental caries.
-Not so much the brand of toothpaste, but remember that if your child is younger than 6 years should use gel toothpaste, which are less abrasive and have the ideal amount of fluoride for children (500 ppm).
+• Use fluoride toothpaste to prevent dental caries.
+Not so much the brand of toothpaste, but remember that if your child is younger than 6 years should use gel toothpaste, which is less abrasive and have the ideal amount of fluoride for children (500 ppm).

 • Use mouthwash and floss to complement hygiene.
 This should become a habit to complement dental hygiene and especially now there are presentations that allow us to easily take to work, school, or any activity we conduct.

 • We should not abuse the whitening pastes and rinses, as they will cause excessive sensitivity may aggravate dental caries.
-A dental bleaching not expensive and its effect is prolonged (approx. 3 years).
+Dental bleaching not expensive and its effect is prolonged (approx. 3 years).

 • You must visit your dentist at least twice a year to prevent and maintain good oral health.
 Not only to prevent tooth problems but also to detect any bite problems or habits in children that can be corrected easily in children.

-• Consider braces or other teeth aligners to help teeth straighten as a person grows.
+• Consider Invisalign braces or other teeth aligners to help teeth straighten as a person grows.